-Although prior parallel window decoding schemes successfully meet throughput requirements, their impact on the time from when a decoding window is generated to when it is decoded, known as the reaction time, is sub-optimal.
+Although prior parallel window decoding schemes successfully meet throughput requirements, their impact on the time from when a decoding window is generated to when it is decoded, known as the reaction time, is suboptimal.
 Ideally, the decoding of each window should begin as soon as the window is generated from the device.
 However, as shown in the decoding pipelines of Figure 1b, in prior implementations a window which depends on data from an adjacent window cannot begin until the adjacent window is complete, increasing the reaction time.
 If the time to decode a window is t_w , the reaction time becomes at least $2t_w$.
 This is particularly detrimental for "blocking" operations, such as non-Clifford gates (e.g. T, CCZ), which require the system to be fully decoded before the program can continue.
 An increase in reaction time in this context causes additional idle operations to be inserted until decoding is complete, slowing down the computation.

-In this work we introduce SWIPER to reduce decoding reaction time in window decoding schemes.
-SWIPER translates speculation strategies commonly used in classical computer architectures to the problem of window decoding, removing unnecessary idle time waiting for data dependencies as shown in Figure 1.
+In this work, we introduce SWIPER to reduce decoding reaction time in window decoding schemes.
+SWIPER translates speculation strategies commonly used in classical computer architectures to the problem of window decoding, eliminating unnecessary idle time waiting for data dependencies as shown in Figure 1.

-To perform impactful speculation SWIPER leverages key insights: (1) Since data dependencies between adjacent decoding windows only exist along the window boundaries, they only constitute a fraction of the total decoding problem.
-For example, at a code distance d=21, the boundary is only $\sim 1/21=4.8\%$ of a window's total syndrome data.
-2 Error chains crossing the boundaries between windows will be short and sparsely distributed in an overwhelming majority of cases.
+To perform impactful speculation, SWIPER leverages key insights: (1) Since data dependencies between adjacent decoding windows exist only along the window boundaries, they only constitute a fraction of the total decoding problem.
+For example, at a code distance d = 21, the boundary is only $\sim 1/21 = 4.8\%$ of the total syndrome data of a window.
+(2) Error chains that cross the boundaries between windows will be short and sparsely distributed in the overwhelming majority of cases.
 In such cases, solving for data dependencies does not need a full-fledged decoding process.
-With these insights in mind SWIPER's predictor solves the simpler problem of finding short-weight matchings across the boundary, which can be done much more efficiently than a full decoding of the window.
+With these insights in mind, SWIPER's predictor solves the simpler problem of finding short-weight matchings across the boundary, which can be done much more efficiently than a full decoding of the window.
 This tentative result can then be forwarded to the adjacent window, allowing it to begin decoding.
 Importantly, this does not replace the full decoder, which is still run lazily and verifies the speculation's correctness.

-We find SWIPER provides a 40% reduction in fault-tolerant program runtime compared to prior work, a critical improvement given the high demand and time unit cost of quantum processors which will need to be run on the order of hours to days for fault-tolerant programs [9, 28].
-Our results utilize our decoding simulator, SWIPER-SIM, that allows simulation of window decoders for fault-tolerant lattice surgery programs.
+We find that SWIPER provides a 40% reduction in the runtime of the fault-tolerant program compared to previous work, a critical improvement given the high demand and time unit cost of quantum processors, which will need to be run on the order of hours to days for fault-tolerant programs [9, 29].
+Our results utilize our SWIPER-SIM decoding simulator, which allows simulation of window decoders for fault-tolerant lattice surgery programs.